impira/docquery/README.md

 $ docqa scan "What is the effective date?" /path/to/contracts/folder
 ```

-to determine the effective data of every document in the folder.
+to determine the effective date of every document in the folder.

 ## Quickstart (Library)